purewack/edElectricEel-web/README.md

-#Snake Ed (Java)
+# *WIP* Snake Ed
-Snake game engine with  a focus on education, unused A2 Comp.
-Sci. project
+Snake game for teaching music theory, with a focus on sight reading

-Using Netbeans IDE